Graffigny-Chemin: History

 The third survivor, Canadian Flight Sergeant Paul Bell, the aircraft's rear gunner, was slightly wounded and spent the next ten days in the nearby village of Soulacourt recovering from his wounds.
 Flight Sergeant Bell set off with Tom Hervel - the flight Engineer of a Lancaster bomber which crashed nearby a week later - for Switzerland.
 However, before reaching Switzerland they were liberated by advancing Allied troops and sent to Italy.
 They eventually made their way home via Algeria and Morocco arriving back in the UK the following September.
 Flight Sergeant Bell was killed the following March when his aircraft, returning from a training flight, was shot down close to its base in the UK by a German aircraft.

 The maquis had removed some of the supplies intended for the French resistance from the aircraft as well as dismounting the four 0.303 calibre machine guns from the aircraft's rear turret which were later hidden in the Soulacourt area.
 When the German authorities learned of this, they took hostages from the village and threatened to burn it and deport the inhabitants.
 Living in the village was the French widow of a German Colonel who died in 1911 - a Madame Meine.
 One of Madame Meine's daughters had married an American army officer in 1918 when the Meine's family house was commandeered by the US army.
-Her other daughter had married a Nazi diplomat.
+Her other daughter had married a German diplomat.
 Madame Meine interceded with the authorities and obtained the release of the hostages and cancellation of the order to burn the village.
 She was rewarded for that by a hand grenade attack on her house during the period known as "l'epuration" immediately after the Liberation of France - presumably because of her German connections.

 Joe Vinet, the aircraft's navigator, returned three times to Graffigny after the war.
 Most recently in 1999 when he was the guest of honour at a ceremony held at Graffigny-Chemin to mark the 55th anniversary of the crash.
 Rex Boreham died in 2011 and in 2009 his nephew visited the cemetery to place flowers on the grave of his uncle's wartime comrades.

-Demography

-The village has 215 inhabitants (2019).